Download Open Document format

 OpenOffice.org is an open source product.
 Service options are available from Sun Microsystems, Inc. and others.

 StarOffice is a Sun Microsystems, Inc. product.
-Its price depends on the number of licences that are purchased.
+Its price depends on the number of licenses that are purchased.
 Service options are available.

 Timeframes, Level of Effort, Resources, Technical Details, Risk